xbobekf/oxygenium/.autodoc/docs/markdown/project/Dependencies.md

 - Prometheus: `simpleclient`, `simpleclient_common`, and `simpleclient_hotspot`
 - Scopt: `scopt`

-These dependencies are used throughout the Alephium project to provide various functionality, such as networking, logging, testing, and more.
+These dependencies are used throughout the Oxygenium project to provide various functionality, such as networking, logging, testing, and more.
 For example, the `akka-actor` library is used to implement the actor model in the project, while `tapir` is used to define and document the API endpoints.

-Overall, this file serves as a central location for defining the versions and dependencies used in the Alephium project, making it easier to manage and update them as needed.
+Overall, this file serves as a central location for defining the versions and dependencies used in the Oxygenium project, making it easier to manage and update them as needed.
 ## Questions:
  1. What licensing terms apply to this code?
 - The code is licensed under the GNU Lesser General Public License, version 3 or later.